casper-network/docs/source/docs/casper/glossary/R.md

 ## Reward {#reward}

 Validators receive rewards for participating in consensus and finalizing blocks.
 There is no precise per-block reward.
 Rewards are split proportionally among stakes within an era.
 If a validator is offline or cannot vote on many blocks, the rewards earned are also reduced.
-Delegators can only receive a proportional amount of the validator's rewards minus the validator's commission (Delegation Rate).
+Delegators can only receive a proportional amount of the validator's rewards minus the validator's [delegation rate](D.md#delegation-rate).
 Rewards are distributed at the end of each era.

 ## Root hash {#root-hash}

-The root node of the hash tree (or [Merkle tree](M.md#merkle-tree)) of all the transactions in a block.
+The root hash, or Merkle Root, is a representation of all the data in a given hash tree.
+Refer to [Merkle tree](M.md#merkle-tree) if you wish to learn more.

 ## Rust {#rust}